RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 For a definition of the syntax of this instruction, see nnn.

-The ITERATE instruction is used to alter the flow of control within a repetitive DO.
+The `ITERATE` instruction is used to alter the flow of control within a repetitive `DO`.

 For a definition of the nesting correction, see nnn.